Skip to main content

 Auto loans

-An auto loan is a type of secured loan, but if you’re buying a car with a bad credit score, you may want to consider a few tips.
+If you’re buying a car with a bad credit score, you may want to consider a few tips.
 In addition to having a co-signer, you could put down a larger down payment.
 Doing so could help to lower your borrowing requirement.
 This can increase your chances of approval as it signals a lower risk to the lender.
-It will also reduce your overall interest payments.
-Saving up for a down payment before shopping for cars could be a helpful approach to auto loans with bad credit.
-With Chase Credit Journey, you can even simulate situations in which you take out a loan to see how it could further affect your credit.
+It may also reduce your overall interest payments.
+Saving up for a down payment before shopping for cars could be then a helpful approach to auto loans.

 Joint loans

 A joint loan (or joint borrowing) involves taking out a loan with another person who is willing to support you with your loan payments.
 This person is called a co-borrower.
-Similar to a co-signer, a co-borrower is responsible for repaying the loan.
-However, a co-borrower also shares the funds or assets—like a home—whereas a co-signer does not.
+A co-borrower is responsible for repaying the loan.
+A co-borrower also shares the funds or assets—like a home—whereas a co-signer does not.
 They hold more responsibility and will have their name appear on your asset’s title (or lease).

-Joint loans are helpful if your co-borrower is a friend, family member or loved one—someone you trust and are willing to share assets with.
+Joint loans can be a good idea if you have a friend, family member or loved one—someone you trust and are willing to share assets with.
 Having a co-borrower could help improve your chances of getting a loan, especially if you have a poor credit score.

 Home equity loans

 Getting a home loan with bad credit can be difficult, but there are some options available, including home equity loans.
 A home equity loan is considered a second mortgage loan because it involves claiming your home as collateral.
 It also considers a large percentage of the home’s value for the loan.
-According to the Federal Trade Commission, you may be able to get up to 80% of your home’s value toward your loan.
+As of March 2025, according to the Federal Trade Commission, you may be able to get up to 80% of your home’s value toward your loan.

 Home equity line of credit (HELOC)